pure-data/pure-data/README.txt

 LINUX (or freeBSD).
-In some linux installations you can download Pd via "apt-get install puredata" or "yum install puredata"; otherwise you will have to download the source and compile it as follows:
+In some linux installations you can download Pd via "apt-get install puredata" or "yum install puredata"; otherwise you will have to download the source and compile it as described in the file, INSTALL.txt

-First download Pd, which will be a ".tar.gz" file; to unpack it, type "tar xzf [name].tar.gz" to a shell.
-(Alternatively, check the sources out from a repository).
-This creates a directory with a name like "pd-0.35".
-In a shell, cd to "src".
-If there's a file named "configure", type "./configure" and then "make".
-If there's no "configure", generate one first by typing "autoconf" then "./configure" and "make".

 Microsoft Windows.
 Pd binaries are distributed as a "zip" file.
 Unzip this, creating a directory such as \pd.